 - Debugging - Drupal developers need to be debugging pros as well.
 Knowing how to debug helps in reducing friction with the other teams and clients.
 Master the process of debugging as there are a ton of fixing requirements that may come your way during the process.

-- Drupal Maintenance - While your site is under maintenance mode or still under development, keep it hidden.
+- Drupal Maintenance and Support - While your site is under maintenance mode or still under development, keep it hidden.
 Be cautious while logging out of the website so that you do not have to face any access issues in the future.